ProjectRecommend/Recommend/Readme.md

 ![Build Status](https://travis-ci.org/ProjectRecommend/Recommend.svg?branch=master)

-Recommend is a project that is trying to use clustering on metadata(ID3-tags) of your music files to Recommend you similar songs from your Offline Music library
+Recommend is a project that uses clustering on metadata(ID3-tags) of your music files to Recommend you similar songs from your Offline Music library

 #### Why ?